QuantumBFS/Yao.jl/README.md

   Returns the matrix form of given block.
 ```

-The `mat` can be replace to any of the APIs bellow
+The `mat` interface can be replace with any APIs bellow

 #### Yao Register API